Large elements and advanced beamformers for increased field of view in 2-D ultrasound matrix arrays: Methods

 In the above equation, \(y\left(\vec{r}\right)\) is the beamformed pixel value for pixel \(\vec{r}\), \(M\) and \(N\) are the number of transmissions and elements respectively, \(IQ_{i,k}\) is the delayed IQ data from element \(i\) and transmission \(k\), \(\tau\left(\vec{r},\vec{x_i}\right)\) is the time delay applied to the IQ data, and \(f_{0}\) is the center frequency of transmission.

-Receive sub-apertures were determined using the minimum constant F-number approach described in \cite{perrot_so_2021}, where the -3 dB point of the element directivity determined which pixels a given element should contribute to.
-Elements in the Vermon probe are square, and the lateral width of the elements was used to estimate the directivity and minimum F-number.
+Receive sub-apertures were determined using the minimum constant F-number approach described in \cite{perrot_so_2021}, where the -3 dB point of the element directivity determined the minimum F-number (Eq. \ref{eq:minimum_fnumber}).
+The lateral width of the elements was used to estimate the maximum acceptance angle.